-Bogotá is without doubt one of the most amazing places to enjoy street art that I have ever visited.
+Bogotá is without a doubt one of the most amazing places to enjoy street art that I have ever visited.

-If you are planing a trip to the Colombian capital, and don’t want to miss a thing (or maybe you just want to day-dream a bit and enjoy some amazing pieces of Colombian street art), then read on reading and check out these 8 things you should know about street art in Bogotá.
+If you are planning a trip to the Colombian capital, and don’t want to miss a thing (or maybe you just want to day-dream a bit and enjoy some amazing pieces of Colombian street art), then read on reading and check out these 8 things you should know about street art in Bogotá.

 #1 Street art is an integrated part of life in Bogotá

-It reminds us that the buildings are not just historical memories, but that they are an active part of the modern life.
+It reminds us that the buildings are not just historical memories, but that they are an active part of modern life.

 From my first encounter, Bogotá’s street art completely stole my heart.
 How I wish that more cities would follow the example of Bogota, and integrate street art so actively in the urban space.